 On my first week with the bag, it made the perfect companion on the set of a TV commercial where I filled it with all my personal gear, as well as grip and sound recording equipment.
 After that, I loaded it up with my kayaking gear, where the cavernous main section was perfect for bulky PFDs and the mesh pocket was perfect for wet booties after the paddle.
 Then it was my wildlife photography road trip companion.
 Sitting on the front passenger seat next to me it was perfect for holding my binoculars, guide books and my Sony mirrorless camera with a telephoto lens attached and ready to go.
 Oh, and snacks.
 It held lots of snacks!

-In terms of sizing, I found the 50L version to be perfect if you want to put it on the front seat of the car next to you, on the rear seat or in the front passenger footwell.
-If you opt for the 75L version, be aware that it is a huge bag and will almost certainly need to live in the trunk.
-I specifically chose the 50L version because I knew that I wanted to use it to organize gear in the front of my car when making one of my frequent long road trips around the Yukon.
-It has easily earned a permanent place in my kit for that usage, and many more besides it.
+In terms of sizing, I found the 50L version ($149.75) to be perfect if you want to put it on the front seat of the car next to you, on the rear seat or in the front passenger footwell.
+If you opt for the 75L version ($179.75), be aware that it is a huge bag and will almost certainly need to live in the trunk.
+I specifically chose the 50L version because I knew that I wanted to use it to organize gear in the front of my car when making one of my frequent long road trips around Western and Northern Canada.
+It has easily earned a permanent place in my kit for that purpose, and many more besides it.

 Purchase from Think Tank and Get a Free Gift